Preparing to relocate to Denmark

 • Get to know the region you will be living in and other regions in Denmark

-Future AU international staff and accompanying spouses can access the online self-study Danish course for free for 1 month.
+Future AU international staff and their accompanying partners can access the online self-study Danish course free of charge for one month.

 Further information

-For further information about Danish courses at Aarhus University for AU staff and accompanying partners, feel free to contact Anne P. Langer:
+For further information about Danish courses at Aarhus University for AU staff and accompanying partners, feel free to contact Anne Pletschette Langer at International Staff Office:

 Read more about Danish courses at Aarhus University